datanav/docs/technical/businesscentral-powerofficego.rst

 ----------------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a  Customers person must be established.

-A new  Customers person will be created from a Businesscentral Customers if it is connected to a Businesscentral Customers, Salesorders, or Contacts-person that is synchronized into .
+A new  Customers person will be created from a Businesscentral Customers if it is connected to a Businesscentral Customers, Salesorders, Contact-person, or Contacts-person that is synchronized into .

 Once a link between a Businesscentral Customers and a  Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.